rvacaru/twitter-spark-de-app/hadoop/README.md

 You'll be able to start an hadoop container with the sample files already added in hdfs under `/user/gdd`.

 ## Steps to run
-First of all place the `sample.json` and `twitter-sample.json` inside this directory.
+First of all place the `sample.json` and `twitter-sample.json` files inside this directory, together with this readme.

 Then open a terminal, cd to this directory and execute the following:
 ```